fedoranimus/todoist-api/source/includes/v7/_business.md

     'user_id': 15
   }
 ]
 ```

 This function allows you to send invitation to your business account.
+Every
-Every invitation object has unique id and secret code.
-Anyone who knows this information, can activate invitation and join your business account.
-Invitation is deactivated at the moment it's accepted or rejected by receiver, or deleted manually by sender.
+invitation object has an unique id and secret code.
+Anyone who knows this
+information, can activate invitation and join your business account.
+Invitation
+is deactivated at the moment it's accepted or rejected by receiver, or deleted
+manually by sender.

-Invitation objects are not created (quietly skipped), if the invitation recipient is an existing Todoist user and this user already belongs to a business account.
+Invitation objects are not created (quietly skipped), if the invitation
+recipient is an existing Todoist user and this user already belongs to a
+business account.

-If an invitation for that recipient already exists and hasn't been activated yet, a new invitation object will not be created.
-Instead, an existing invitation will be re-sent and the corresponding invitation object will be returned back.
+If an invitation for that recipient already exists and hasn't been activated
+yet, a new invitation object will not be created.
+Instead, an existing
+invitation will be re-sent and the corresponding invitation object will be
+returned back.

 The return value is a list of invitation objects.